LucaMalavolta/PyORBIT/docs/running_pyorbit/terminal_output.md

 Parameter distribution for different ranges of thinned iteration numbers.
 ```

-Even if the ACF is telling differently, we don't have any reason to believe that the chain has not converged already at 200/300 thinned steps.
+Even if the ACF tells us differently, we don't have any reason to believe that the chain has not already converged at 200/300 thinned steps.

+In conclusion, the ACF provides reliable results most of the time.
+When ACF convergence warnings are restricted to a few parameters, a simple visual inspection or an independent check of the chains' behaviour may be sufficient.

 ## Confidence intervals of the parameters